Ogechi-M/simple-webapp-flask/README.md

 The following security measures were implemented in the process of building this project.

-- Using a minimal base image in Dockerfile ubuntu:20.04

-- The Docker image was scanned for vulnerabilities using Trivy
+- The Docker image was scanned for vulnerabilities using Trivy.

 - Updated the docker file to enhance security and set the environmental variables for non interactive installation.
 The apt install command cleans up unnecessary files after installation.

 - Set resource limits in kubernetes to help avoid resource exaustion and malicious attacks such as Denial of service (DOS).

+- Limited the containers privillage using securitycontext by setting the container to run as non root in the kubernetes manifest.

 - Implemented network policies in the kubernetes manifest file to restrict traffics between pods and also to control which pods can communicate with each other.